awncorp/test-auto/README.md

-This framework provides a set of automated subtests based on the package specification, but not everything can be automated so it also provides you with two powerful hooks into the framework for manual testing.
+This framework provides a set of automated subtests based on the package specification, but not everything can be automated so it also provides you with powerful hooks into the framework for manual testing.

     my $subtests = $test->subtests;